Paktel: Number scheming

 Paktel used the following numbering schemes:

 Where, 92 is the ISD code for Pakistan and is required when dialling outside the country, 303 and 304 were prefixes for Paktel once AMPS and GSM customers respectively allocated by Pakistan Telecommunication Authority.
 Omitting +92 would require 0 instead to represent local call, hence 0303 and 0304 were the general prefixes and N1N2N3N4N5N6N7 was the subscriber number.
 After being rebranded as Zong, the code was changed to 031x whereas 0303 and 0304 were taken over by Mobilink.

 Marketing

 Paktel offered prepaid and postpaid plans.
-It was initially offering only postpaid services with PKR 5000 (approximately $23 at that time) as initial security deposit.
+It was initially offering only postpaid services with Rs.
+5000/- as initial security deposit.
 The call data was used to be stored on magnetic tapes, sent to the United Kingdom for printing and bills were then dispatched to the customers after a delay of 45 days.
-This ensued in non-payments from many defaulters who fled away after using and receiving heavy bills.
+This ensued in non-payments from many defaulters who fled after receiving large bills.
 The call rate was charged to both the caller and the receiver alike.
-In April 2001, prepaid brand Tango was launched under the management of Mr Amees Ahmad.
+In April 2001, the prepaid brand Tango was launched under the management of Amees Ahmad.

 Paktel had customer service centres in major cities and country-wide network of franchises further backed by retail channels.